-She has presented at the University of Bologna, Italy; Queen Mary, University of London; the Calandra Italian American Institute, CUNY; the Society for Cinema and Media Studies annual conference; the Neal-Marshall Black Culture Center at Indiana University; and Brown University.
+She has presented at the Los Angeles County Museum of Art; the British School at Rome; University of Palermo, Sicily; University of Bologna, Italy; Queen Mary, University of London; the Calandra Italian American Institute, CUNY; the Society for Cinema and Media Studies annual conference; the Neal-Marshall Black Culture Center at Indiana University; and Brown University.

 Prior to UCLA TFT, Greene was an associate professor of writing & critical thinking at the University of Wisconsin, Milwaukee’s Peck School of the Arts.

-She earned her bachelor’s degree in English Literature from Bard College and her Ph.D. in Program in Visual Studies from University of California, Irvine.
+She earned her bachelor’s degree in English Literature from Bard College and her Ph.D. from the Program in Visual Studies at the University of California, Irvine.

 Equivocal Subjects: Between Italy and Africa – Constructions of Racial and National Identity in the Italian Cinema.
 London and New York: Continuum Press, 2012.

 "Racial Difference and the Postcolonial Imaginary in the films of Federico Fellini."
 Wiley-Blackwell Companion to Federico Fellini.
 Forthcoming.

 “The New ‘Material Girls’: Madonna, ‘Millennial’ Pop Divas, and the Politics of Race and Gender.”
 Future Texts: Subversive Performance and Feminist Bodies.
 Edited by Vicki Callahan and Virginia Kuhn.
 Anderson, SC: Parlor Press, 2015.
 13-26.